ncsu-cga/research.package/_pages/consent.md

 ..title = "Consent Review Step Title";
 ```

-Optionally, you can also add a Completion Step where you can thank the user for joining the study or communicate some other information.
-To do so, you have to create an [RPCompletionStep]().
+Optionally, you can also add a completion step in which you thank the user for joining the study or communicate some other information.
+This is done by creating a [`RPCompletionStep`](https://pub.dev/documentation/research_package/latest/research_package_model/RPCompletionStep-class.html).

 ``` dart
 RPCompletionStep completionStep = RPCompletionStep("completionStepID")